Source code

 Simple C-language source code example, a procedural programming language.
 The resulting program prints "hello, world" on the computer screen.
 This first known "Hello world" snippet from the seminal book The C Programming Language originates from Brian Kernighan in the Bell Laboratories in 1974.[1]

-Most application software is distributed in a form that includes only executable files.
-If the source code were included it would be useful to a user, programmer or a system administrator, any of whom might wish to study or modify the program.
+Often, the source code of application software is not distributed or publicly available since the producer wants to protect their Intellectual property (IP).
+But, if the source code is available (open source), it can be useful to a user, programmer or a system administrator, any of whom might wish to study or modify the program.

 From Wikipedia, the free encyclopedia · View on Wikipedia